-COURSE TYPE: ELECTIVE OR ART PREREQUISITE: VISUAL ARTS 100
+COURSE TYPE: ELECTIVE OR ART PREREQUISITE: VISUAL ARTS 100-104

-This intermediate course is for scholars who love the theater and art.
-Scholars in this course will create props, costume accessories, and set elements for all of the high school's mainstage productions.
-Scholars learn how to transform the face and body using special fx makeup techniques, design and hand/machine sew costumes, and use faux finishing techniques to transform the stage set.
-Scholars work as a team for each major event including the fall play, spring musical and various stage productions throughout the school year.
+This intermediate course is for scholars who love theater and art.
+Scholars in this course will create props, costume accessories, and set elements for all of the high schools' mainstage productions.
+Scholars will learn how to transform the face and body using special fx makeup techniques, design and hand/machine sew costumes and use faux finishing techniques to transform the stage set.
+Scholars will work as a team for each major event including the Fall Play and Spring Musical plus multiple stage productions throughout the school year.